brisbanemakerspace/bms-wiki/tools/digifab/adventurer3.md

 **🟡 This tool requires an induction before use.**

 To book an induction for this machine, please use the "book appointment" link from the [member portal](https://portal.brisbanemaker.space).

+[INDUCTION FORM](https://docs.google.com/forms/d/e/1FAIpQLSfjnpgT0hsYy-9boYE1flblScK3G-8vLR-xeZpHAWG_-4epNw/viewform) (completed by the person running the induction as a record of completion)

 # Safety